SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     Codes 1 to 99, codes of the form x0y and codes above 499 are reserved for future use by the standard.
     Code 401 (Name: UNKNOWN) is a predefined value for ERROR, its meaning is: the SEC node can not (yet) determine the status.

+    Codes 110...199, 210...299, 310...399 and 410...499 are custom codes.
+Their meaning
+    can be defined by the implementor (see `implementor`_ property).
+The ECS MUST treat the second and first digit as 0, if it does not know about the specific meaning defined by the implementor.

     :Remark: